Homepage Blank 5 Wishes Document PDF Form

 How Do I Change To Five Wishes?

-estroy all copies of your old living will
+Destroy all copies of your old living will or

-care.
-Or you can write “revoked” in large
+Or you can write “revoked” in large letters

-your lawyer if he or she helped prepare
+if he or she helped prepare those old forms

 WISH 1